raas-dev/artery/bicep/README.md

 You can ignore the warning regarding the registry credentials, as username and password are read from the Key Vault by the App Service's service principal.

-Wait for the slot to restart or restart it immeadiately:
+Wait for the slot to restart or restart it immediately:

     az webapp restart \
         --name "$AZ_PREFIX-$AZ_ENVIRONMENT-$AZ_NAME-app" \